Note: In the event of a discrepancy between the English and French versions of this program, the French version prevails.

-2) The problematization of these activities (critical and theoretical analysis of the creative process, conceptualisation, etc.).
+2) The problematization of these activities (critical and theoretical analysis of the research-creation, creation or artistic process; conceptualization; etc.).

 As there can be no research-creation without give and take between the work of art and the creation process by which it exists, the Fonds goes by the principle that the creative or artistic activities and their problematization must be carried out by the same person.